pchalamet/fbus/README.md

 * events: messages that are broadcasted (see `Publish`)
 * commands: messages that are sent to one client (see `Send` or `Reply`)

+**NOTE:** it's advised to shared same definitions for types across publishers and consumers.
+If you do not share types, ensure you expose types using same namespaces.

 In order to avoid mistakes, messages are marked with a dummy interface:

 For events: